Large-scale real-time signal processing in physics experiments: The ALICE TPC FPGA pipeline: Summary and discussion

+Radiation-induced link losses were nevertheless observed during operation and were traced to a voltage regulator on the \gls{FEC}.
+These losses disrupt data alignment at the \gls{CRU} for the affected link.
+However, periodic re-synchronization of the detector restores proper alignment, so that in practice the overall operation and performance of the readout remain unaffected.

+Together with this mitigation strategy, the chosen approach has resulted in very stable operation, with the \gls{TPC} readout functioning reliably under all running conditions, both with and without beam.

-In addition, it supports the online calibration tasks for the \gls{TPC} by computing integrated digital currents, while carefully optimizing \gls{FPGA} resources to maximize efficiency.
-The implemented functions provide the necessary data reduction and conditioning for high-throughput continuous readout.
-All functionality was extensively validated in simulation and with beam data, demonstrating reliable performance of the common-mode correction and other preprocessing steps.
+The \gls{TPCUL} firmware described in this paper implements a continuous, triggerless readout for the \gls{ALICE} \gls{TPC} at interaction rates up to \SI{50}{\kHz}.
+At a sustained real-time processing rate of \SI{3.3}{\tera\byte\per\second}, \num{1600} new \gls{ADC} samples arrive at each readout card every \SI{200}{\ns}, requiring all processing stages to operate deterministically within fixed latency constraints.
+The processing chain includes algorithms essential for \gls{TPC} operation and performance optimization: (1) common-mode correction across up to 1600 channels per \gls{CRU}, (2) ion-tail filtering and baseline correction, (3) zero suppression, and (4) dense data packing optimized for subsequent \gls{GPU} processing.
+These functions provide the necessary data reduction and conditioning for high-throughput continuous readout, while carefully optimizing \gls{FPGA} resource usage.
+Extensive validation in simulation and with beam data demonstrates reliable performance of the common-mode correction and other preprocessing steps.
+The firmware also supports online calibration by computing integrated digital currents.

-Beyond data processing, the firmware also integrates the control of auxiliary subsystems, such as laser and pulser operation and the readout of high-voltage current monitors.
-Consolidating these functions into a single framework reduces heterogeneity and simplifies maintenance.
+Beyond data processing, the firmware integrates control of auxiliary subsystems, such as laser and pulser operation and high-voltage current monitor readout, consolidating functions to reduce heterogeneity and simplify maintenance.

-In summary, the \gls{ALICE} \gls{TPC} readout system combines lightweight on-detector electronics, radiation-tolerant optical links, and flexible off-detector \gls{FPGA} processing into a robust solution.
-The processing meets the demands of unprecedented cluster and track densities at \SI{50}{\kHz} \PbPb collisions and applies the necessary corrections to achieve the required level of data quality.
-Through its careful balance of simplicity, reliability, and adaptability, the system provides the foundation for high-precision measurements in the challenging conditions of LHC Runs\,3 and 4.
+In summary, the \gls{ALICE} \gls{TPC} readout combines lightweight on-detector electronics, radiation-tolerant optical links, and flexible off-detector \gls{FPGA} processing into a robust solution.
+It meets the demands of unprecedented cluster and track densities at \SI{50}{\kHz} \PbPb collisions, applies the necessary corrections to ensure high data quality, and has proven very stable in operation.